 - The asthma symptoms needed regulation and control by the immune system.

 - The foot injury triggered off a process of inflammation that demanded healing as well.

 - And the vaccination was another provocation of the athlete’s immunity.

 The conclusion is that severe stress weakens immunity.
-Training and racing can be strong stress factors depending on the robustness of your body.
-There is always a genetic component to what extent you are able tolerate your sport.
-In the case of O. S. the system had reached its limits, and O. had to slow down and change his approach to his sport.
+Training and racing can be an extremely strong stress factor depending on the robustness of your body.
+There is always a genetic component to what extent you are able to tolerate your sport.
+In the case of O. S. the system had reached its limits, and O. had to slow down and change his approach to the sport.

 Many athletes suffer from symptoms that point towards a stressed immune system

 My work with BIESTMILCH made me talk with many athletes about their health issues.
 It was amazing for me to find out how many athletes suffer from various illnesses that point towards the incompetence and strain on the immune system.
 Many of the symptoms they have get worse during the stress of intense training and racing.